GoogleChrome/developer.chrome.com/site/en/blog/new-in-chrome-94/index.md

   </figcaption>
 </figure>

-Francois has a great article [Access modern GPU features with WebGPU][wd-gpu] on web.dev with the details, and compares the performance of matrix multiplication running on the CPU vs the GPU.
-Here's a hint, the [GPU wins][wd-compute-perf].
+François has a great article, [Access modern GPU features with WebGPU][wd-gpu] on web.dev with the details, and compares the performance of matrix multiplication running on the CPU versus the GPU.
+Here's a hint.
+The [GPU wins][wd-compute-perf].

 ## PWA Summit {: #pwa-summit }